-[Solis clip] No matter how you got here or how long you plan to stay, you have certain rights.
+[Clip, Labor Secretary Solis: No matter how you got here or how long you plan to stay, you have certain rights.
 You have the right to be safe and in a healthy workplace and the right to a legal wage.
 We gather here today to strengthen our shared commitment to protect the labor rights of migrant workers in the United States.
-Unfortunately, due to language barriers and immigration status, migrant workers can be those that are most vulnerably abused.
+Unfortunately, due to language barriers and immigration status, migrant workers can be those that are most vulnerably abused.]

 Some of us, Madame Secretary, might say that American workers are being abused when government turns a blind eye to unscrupulous employers, with the connivance of paid-off politicians, bringing in cheap foreign workers, legal and illegal, to undercut American wages.
 But go on, please.

-[Solis clip] We're committed to ending that abuse and in a few moments we'll sign new partnerships between the Department of Labor and the embassies of Costa Rica, the Dominican Republic, and El Salvador.
+[More from Solis: We're committed to ending that abuse and in a few moments we'll sign new partnerships between the Department of Labor and the embassies of Costa Rica, the Dominican Republic, and El Salvador.
 These are pledges between our governments to work together to educate migrant workers about their labor rights and prevent abuses in the workplace.
-During the past year, we've signed similar agreements with the embassies — and I'm very proud of this — the embassies of Mexico, Nicaragua, and Guatemala.
+During the past year, we've signed similar agreements with the embassies — and I'm very proud of this — the embassies of Mexico, Nicaragua, and Guatemala.]